Bad Breath During Pregnancy: Causes, Symptoms, And Treatment

 Yes, oral problems are likely to resolve after childbirth (12).
 This may include bad breath as well.
 However, if it persists, consult a doctor.

 Bad breath or halitosis in pregnancy is not uncommon.
 Vomiting, calcium deficiency, hormonal changes, midnight munching on junk, dehydration, etc., are a few of the many reasons that may lead to foul odor from the mouth.
-Pregnancy gingivitis may also be a reason for a bad oral smell during pregnancy.
+Developing dental issues and gum diseases like gingivitis in pregnancy may also contribute to a bad oral smell.
 Lifestyle modification and primary dental care, such as deep scaling and polishing, can help one get rid of the foul smell from the mouth.

 Infographic: Tips To Ward Off Bad Breath During Pregnancy